 Age really is no barrier!
 Treatment is safe for people of any age; procedures differ for the very young, those with bone disease such as osteoporosis and the elderly.

-Chiropractors treat low back pain, neck pain. general aches and pains including those of joints, muscle spasms and cramp, frozen shoulder and tennis elbow arising from associated musculoskeletal conditions of the back and neck.
-They also treat joint pains including hip and knee pain from osteoarthritis alongside core osteoarthritis treatments and exercise.
+Chiropractors treat all types of back and neck issues, general aches and pains including those of joints, muscle spasms or cramps, frozen shoulder and tennis elbow arising from associated musculoskeletal conditions of the back and neck.
+They also treat joint pain including hip and knee pain from osteoarthritis, alongside core osteoarthritis treatments and exercise.
 Chiropractic can also help with headaches secondary to neck problems and prevention of migraine type headaches.

 Most healthcare schemes cover chiropractic treatments, either to address both ongoing and initial care.

 Most people who have chiropractic treatment pay for it privately.
 It usually costs around £30 to £80 per session.
-You do not need to see a GP before making an appointment, but it is best to speak to them for advice first.
+You do not need to see a GP before making an appointment.